-Pre-joining Activities before your sparkly new team member starts are a blurred line, while you don’t want to give them admin rights to the candidate database before day one, there are plenty of other things you can do to get them raring to go.
+While you don’t want to give them admin rights to the candidate database before day one, there are plenty of things you can do to get them excited and improve your recruitment process.

 - Send them an e-card signed by the team with fun messages.
 So easy to do and makes a big impact.